Anxiety in Children and Ways to Deal With It

 Having the child become familiar with new people early on, can help your child deal with stranger anxiety in the future.
 From a young age, introduce the child to unfamiliar people in the parents’ presence.
 Parents should try every opportunity to introduce their children to new people.

-2. Do not force or pressurise
+2. Do not force or pressurize

 Parents should avoid pressuring their children to “be sociable.”
 Instead, allow children to become accustomed to new faces and new situations at their own pace.